Dry skin. It’s a year-round problem in Colorado that, unfortunately, ratchets up even more in the dry winter months.

 “Turning on the heat circulates more dry air, which can be a skin irritant,” explains Dr. Cory A. Dunnick, a dermatologist at UCHealth Dermatology Clinic – Anschutz Medical Campus and professor of dermatology at the University of Colorado Department of Dermatology.

 Dry skin can itch, turn red, flake, crack, and even bleed.
 Fortunately, there are ways to combat dry skin.
 Dr. Dunnick says the two main strategies are less soap and more moisturizer.
 Soaps are drying and moisturizers are hydrating.
-Here, she shares more ways to improve the way your skin looks and feels this winter.
+Here, she shares how to combat dry skin and more ways to improve the way your skin looks and feels this winter.